tordans/maproulette-backend/README.md

 notifications.digestEmail.startTime = "20:00:00"    # 8pm local server time
 notifications.digestEmail.interval = "24 hours"     # once daily
 ```

-### SSL

-Openstreetmap.org recently moved to SSL only.
-This means that to authenticate against any SSL server you are now required to make sure that Java trusts the OSM SSL certificates.
-This is not very difficult to do, however they need to be completed for it to work.
-The steps below are for linux/Mac systems.

-1. execute the following command ```openssl s_client -showcerts -connect "www.openstreetmap.org:443" -servername www.openstreetmap.org </dev/null | sed -ne '/-BEGIN CERTIFICATE-/,/-END CERTIFICATE-/p' > osm.pem```
-2. execute the following command ```keytool -importcert -noprompt -trustcacerts -alias www.openstreetmap.org -file osm.pem -keystore osmcacerts -storepass openstreetmap```
-3. Run server using sbt ```sbt run -Dconfig.resource=dev.conf -Djavax.net.ssl.trustStore=/path/to/file/osmcacerts -Djavax.net.ssl.trustStorePassword=openstreetmap```

-If you want to connect to the dev servers you can simply replace all instances of www.openstreetmap.org with master.apis.dev.openstreetmap.org

 ## Creating new Challenges